Warning

 • Removal of child widgets

-Qt’s Layout Classes#
+Qt’s Layout Classes

 Qt’s layout classes were designed for hand-written C++ code, allowing measurements to be specified in pixels for simplicity, so they are easy to understand and use.
-The code generated for forms created using Qt Designer also uses the layout classes.
-Qt Designer is useful to use when experimenting with the design of a form since it avoids the compile, link and run cycle usually involved in user interface development.
+The code generated for forms created using Qt Widgets Designer also uses the layout classes.
+Qt Widgets Designer is useful to use when experimenting with the design of a form since it avoids the compile, link and run cycle usually involved in user interface development.

 PySide6.QtWidgets.QGraphicsAnchorLayout